 Where pavement must be fractured, structures must be removed, and/or piling or steel sheeting must be driven, care will be taken to prevent vibration damage to adjacent structures.
-In areas where construction-related vibration is possible, basement surveys will be offered for structures within 150 feet of construction activity.
-These areas will be identified during the design phase, and surveys will be conducted before, during and after construction, to allow documentation of any damage caused by MDOT construction.
-MDOT will conduct videotape documentation of building conditions before, during, and after construction for Fort buildings closest to Jefferson Avenue and buildings containing historic collections.
-MDOT will monitor vibration levels at the Fort.
-MDOT will implement a protocol to notify the City of Detroit of any damage that may be associated with construction-related vibration.
+In areas where construction-related vibration is possible, basement surveys will be offered.
+These areas will be identified during the design phase, and surveys will be conducted before construction begins to allow documentation of any damage caused by MDOT construction.
 Geotechnical analysis conducted for the project will aid in the understanding of potential vibration impacts and mitigation.
 Vibration impacts are not anticipated at this time, but will be reviewed again during the design phase.